Skip to main content

 “Are you mocking me?”
 She asked, raising her eyebrows.

 “Dare I, Abhaya Debi?”
-Swadhin leaned forward balancing his chin on his finger.
+Swadhin leaned forward, balancing his chin on his finger.
 Abhaya suddenly felt flustered.
 She was aware of the proximity and his amused smile.
-Why was he amused at her complaint?
+Why was he amused by her complaint?
 Staring at her as she appeared miffed?
 Why was it working?
 Why did she not feel angry when she was supposed to?
 Abhaya leaned back and picked up the slate.

 “Teach me maths instead.”
 She insisted.
 Swadhin smiled at her flustered face as she looked away.